 Margaret Anne (with Síne Quinn for Veritas) has recently

 published Holy Shocking Saints, a spirited look at the lives of

 12 Irish Saints.
 She has completed a third book in the best-

 selling 'Pigin of Howth' series (written by Kathleen Watkins,

 for Gill Books), and her fourth book, St George and the Dragon,

 with David McNiven for Lomond Books.

-Margaret Anne's next book, for which she was awarded an Arts Council of Ireland bursary, is based on her Southern childhood surrounded by nature.
+Margaret Anne's next book, for which she was awarded an Arts Council of Ireland bursary, is entitled "The Dandelion's Tale".
 She nows lives in County Dublin, by the sea with her charming sons, rakish husband, and needy black cat.